byu-cpe/ecen520_student/ddr/ddr.md

 ## DDR UART FIFO Simulation

-Create a top-level testbench that simulates the design in command line mode.
+Create a top-level testbench in a file named `ddr_uart_fifo_tb.sv` that simulates the design in command line mode.
 Instance your top-level design, the DDR memory controller, and the UART receiver and transmitter.
 Design your testbench to do the following;
 * Wait until the `init_calib_complete` signal is asserted